 At certain times during a competition, it may become necessary for safety reasons to restrict the movement of vehicles on parts of the access roads around the course.
 Notice will be given if this is required.

-Are there charges for parking?
+Are there parking charges?